hyperledger-archives/composer/README.md

-# Concerto
+# Fabric Composer
-Concerto is the Blockchain Solution Framework: a library of assets/functions for quickly creating blockchain-based applications.
+Fabric Composer is a blockchain Solution Framework for Hyperledger Fabric: a library of assets/functions for quickly creating blockchain-based applications.

-You must run the following commands in order to pull the Chaincode dependencies down from their repositories:
+You must run the following commands in order to pull the chaincode dependencies down from their repositories:

     $ git submodule init